terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 <br>

-### 5 AI is not a bubble
+### **5 AI is not a bubble**

 - I am very critical of the hype and outright lies from the gurus about AI.
 But AI is not a bubble.
 And this demo proves that.
 - AI is basically a souped-up search engine with coding capbilities.
 - But those capabilities (when developed to the max) are incredibly useful for humanity.

 <br>

-### 6 But AI is not intelligent (so dont treat it as such)
+### **6 But AI is not intelligent (so dont treat it as such)**

 - As long as someone else did what you want to do, and AI was programmed ("trained") on that plagiarized material, AI can find the info and present it to you in a method it was programmed to.
 - AI could never have created ZiptieAI.
 But now that I chatted with GPT aboout ZAI the past 2 years, any original material of value (and also not of of value) GPT could share with the world.
 - But anytime you need real orginal thinking, AI will fail you.
 For example:

 ```
-ME: i think this diagram is key..  i am very focused on concepts.
-for each demo i want such a diagram.
+ME: i think this diagram is key..  i am very focused on concepts. for each demo i want such a diagram.
-what you said about labeling issue.. to me that is minor.
-its a matter of opinion.
+what you said about labeling issue.. to me that is minor. its a matter of opinion.
 to me the app agent is part of the agent.. not just the py script.

 GPT: I agree with you.
 (ME: GPT WAS WRONG ON A MAJOR CONCEPTUAL POINT....)
 For your conceptual framework, the "agent" is everything that implements the agent behavior, not just the Python process.

-That includes:
-  Slack App registration
-  OAuth scopes
-  Bot identity
-  Socket Mode
-  Event subscriptions
-  Python Bolt code
-  OpenAI calls
+That includes: Slack App registration, OAuth scopes, Bot identity,  Socket Mode, Event subscriptions, Python Bolt code, OpenAI calls.
 Those pieces together form the integrated agent.

 I actually think this reflects how enterprise systems are built.
 The "agent" is a subsystem, not a single executable.